o3de/o3de.org/content/docs/user-guide/networking/aznetworking/autopackets.md

 ---
 linktitle: Auto-packets
 title: Networking Auto-packets
-description: A reference for defining Open 3D Engine networking packets through auto-packets.
+description: Learn how to define Open 3D Engine (O3DE) networking packets through auto-packets.
 weight: 200
 ---

-*Auto-packets* provide a convenient way to define network packets used to communicate data between endpoints in a `AzNetworking` session.
+*Auto-packets* provide a convenient way to define network packets used to communicate data between endpoints in an `AzNetworking` session.
 Using the [AzAutoGen](/docs/user-guide/programming/autogen) system, auto-packet files found inside of your project are processed during builds to create C++ classes and handlers for packets with defined payloads.

 In order to enable auto-packet builds for your project, you must add AZ::AzNetworking as a build dependency of your project.